kristiyanTCS/recruitment-task/README.md

 npm start
 ```

-The application will then be available on `http://localhost:8080`.
+The client will then be available on `http://localhost:3000` and the api on `http://localhost:4000`.

 ### Running the backend API